ShingekiNoChikungunya/write-ups/HackTM-CTF/CHIP_8_#1/README.md

 ```
 which turns out to be: HackTM{a55e

+At this point we gave up of drawing horizontally and we were drawing vertically.
+It could be done but it would be tougher.

-This abstraction was the hardest part of the challenge in my opinion, we stumbled in thinking in how the memory was organized, in how we should read the bits, lots of stuff, but it was an amazing experience to think and learn about the challenge.
+This abstraction was the hardest part of the challenge, in my opinion.
+We stumbled in thinking in how the memory was organized, in how we should read the bits, lots of stuff, but it was an amazing experience to think and learn about the challenge.

 The final payload was: